practicalli/engineering-playbook/docs/source-control/git-configuration.md

     An SSH key can be registered as both an authorization key used to access a remote repository securely and a signing key to validate commits.

     For extra security, use a separate SSH key for authorization and signing.

+A public SSH key can be registered with a GitHub account as a signing key which is used to validate commits cryptographically signed by the corresponding private key.

+???
+INFO "SSH Key for Authorization and Signing"
+    An SSH key can be registered as both an authorization key used to access a remote repository securely and a signing key to validate commits.

+    For extra security, use a separate SSH key for authorization and signing.

 Use an existing SSH key to sign commits and tags, or generate a new one specifically for signing.